-The Counselor and the District Manager establish linkages within each school with the following individuals:
+The counselor and the District Manager establish linkages within each school with the following individuals:

-- Special Education Coordinator

-- Principal

-- Guidance Counselor for junior and seniors

-- School health personnel

-Other school-based staff determined appropriate by the Counselor and the District Manager

-OVR/OVRB staff will provide the following information sharing activities, but not limited to other activities agreed upon:

-- 1. Provide information to students, parents and school staff about Vocational Rehabilitation policy and procedures as they relate to transition planning and VR outcomes. - 2.
-Work with the school district to appropriately identify students who may benefit from VR services. - 3.
-Participate in school-based transition activities, including conferences and meetings. - 4.
-Participate in information and formal presentations to parent groups. - 5.
-Provide consultation to local education staff regarding challenging or complex situations before or after referral. - 6.
-Contribute to the transition planning by communicating with school staff so that students, parents and school district staff can avail themselves of the counselor's expertise. - 7.
-Attend local educational transition fairs and community job fairs to promote employment. - 8.
-Participate on Transition teams. - 9.
-Participate in local meetings that provide services to students. - 10.
-Determine eligibility for VR services. - 11.
-Counsel transitioning students and their parents about vocational and career planning and employment outcomes related to the Individualized Education Program (IEP) by reviewing existing school records related to student. - 12.
-Advise students, parents and school staff during the transition planning and service delivery process regarding current labor market information and community resources, including Community-Based Services and the need for involvement by other state agencies.
+- 1. Special Education Coordinator; - 2.
+Principal; - 3.
+Guidance Counselor for junior and seniors; - 4.
+School health personnel; and - 5.
+Other school-based staff determined appropriate by the counselor and the District Manager. - OVR/OVRB staff will provide the following information sharing activities, but not limited to other activities agreed upon:1.
+Provide information to students, parents and school staff about Vocational Rehabilitation policy and procedures as they relate to transition planning and VR outcomes; - 1.
+Work with the school district to appropriately identify students who may benefit from VR services; - 2.
+Participation in school-based transition activities, including conferences and meetings; - 3.
+Participating in information and formal presentations to parent groups; - 4.
+Providing consultation to local education staff regarding challenging or complex situations before or after referral; - 5.
+Contribute to the transition planning by communicating with school staff so that students, parents and school district staff can avail themselves of the counselor's expertise; - 6.
+Attending local educational transition fairs and community job fairs to promote employment; - 7.
+Participating on Transition teams; - 8.
+Participating in local meetings that provide services to students; - 9.
+Determine eligibility for VR services; - 10.
+Counsel transitioning students and their parents about vocational and career planning and employment outcomes related to the Individualized Education Program (IEP) by reviewing existing school records related to student;

+11. Advise students, parents and school staff during the transition planning and service delivery process regarding current labor market information and community resources, including community-based services and the need for involvement by other state agencies.

-Along with the VR Transition Counselors, this staff takes a leading role in ensuring that Transition Services are provided to potentially eligible and eligible students with disabilities.
+Along with the VR Transition Counselors, these staff take a leading role in ensuring that Transition Services are provided to potentially eligible and eligible students with disabilities.